 Bed bugs will act exactly as if someone was sleeping in the room and will be out and about getting trapped in the NightWatch and, more importantly, coating themselves in CimeXa and Temprid as a by-product.

 People report that a their NightWatch single-handedly destroys bed bug populations.
 With a proper pest management plan in place, your results will be swift and noticeable.

 Need to treat a vacant guest room, bathroom, closet, or living room?
 The NightWatch will have your back.

-Hotels, vacant apartments, and any other unit-style property owner or tenant will adore the NightWatch and its undeniable results and efficacy.
+Hotels, vacant apartments, and any other unit-style property owners and tenants adore the NightWatch and its undeniable results.

-If you’re willing and able to shoulder the upfront costs and relatively inexpensive refills, you’ll get some incredible results.
+If you’re willing and able to shoulder the upfront costs and refills, you’ll get some incredible results.

 Trap: Sticky trap